-- use your own computer in the quiet study areas on the 1st, 2nd and 4th floors of the library building - access Wi-Fi through the Eduroam network - use the printing facilities by requesting a guest print account (pre-paid cards are used).
+- Use your own computer in the quiet study areas on the 1st, 2nd and 4th floors of the library building - Access Wi-Fi through the Eduroam network - Use the printing facilities by requesting a quest print account (pre-paid cards are used).

-Birkbeck library website: www.bbk.ac.uk/lib
+For more information, visit Birkbeck's library website: bbk.ac.uk/library.

-16.2.2 Bloomsbury Institute's online library with electronic resources
+16.2.2 Bloomsbury's online library contains our electronic resources